QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 </table>

 ## Change of the driving direction
-We use relative Y coordinate to detect if the last signature is green or red.
-If the robot views siqnature and it's y coordinate is high it is saved in variable named "last sign".
+We use Y coordinate(from pixy camera) and "turncount" (number of turns) to detect if the last signature is green or red.
+If the robot views siqnature in 3rd or 4th turns and it's y coordinate is high (the larger the y, the closer to the object)it is saved in variable named "last sign".
 ## Parking position
 To know where the parking is we also use pixy2 relative coordinates and odometry to know the parking zone's position.
+We record the value of the "turncount" (number of turns) when the pixy sees a parking zone.
 ## Bypassing obstacles
 We use steering mechanism and pixy2 coordinates and connect them with linear function.
-So if the laps are close to robot linear function gives high values to steering mechanism's motor.
+Y value from pixy2 gives how far the robot should be from the object, using a linear function.
+Using the obtained value and the real value X from pixy2, we can find an error and give this error to the steering mechanism.
+So if the pillar is close to robot linear function gives high values to steering mechanism's motor.

   * [Pixy2 camera's configuration](https://github.com/QZOFlameFE/FE2024_1st_repo_ByFlame/blob/main/Instructions/Obstacle_management/README.md)